ljpernic/ho-minti-society/content/pages/projects.md

 title: Projects
 featuredImage: https://ucarecdn.com/df0dc650-6938-412f-aefb-2019d2349e13/
 subtitle: This is the projects page subtitle.
-section1: >-
+project01: >-
-  ## This is a container component
+  ## Project 1

   A sem vel nec sodales mi vivamus senectus sed potenti a parturient nascetur tincidunt nisi pulvinar rhoncus a.
 Risus imperdiet taciti suspendisse facilisi a per metus cubilia varius a nostra adipiscing amet ultrices quisque ac mi a.

   [Dictumst a ultrices mi]() a dignissim ad fermentum eget a nam et a blandit scelerisque.
 Taciti lorem tempor quam vestibulum dis habitasse vestibulum diam vel est ut proin dis auctor.
-Suscipit sceler isque orci magna interdum vel bibendum duis netus a consectetur dui magnis ac aliquet sem posuere tincidunt vestibulum.
+project02: >-
+  ## Project 2

+  A sem vel nec sodales mi vivamus senectus sed potenti a parturient nascetur tincidunt nisi pulvinar rhoncus a.
+Risus imperdiet taciti suspendisse facilisi a per metus cubilia varius a nostra adipiscing amet ultrices quisque ac mi a.

+  [Dictumst a ultrices mi]() a dignissim ad fermentum eget a nam et a blandit scelerisque.
+Taciti lorem tempor quam vestibulum dis habitasse vestibulum diam vel est ut proin dis auctor.
+project03: >-
+  ## Project 3

+  A sem vel nec sodales mi vivamus senectus sed potenti a parturient nascetur tincidunt nisi pulvinar rhoncus a.
+Risus imperdiet taciti suspendisse facilisi a per metus cubilia varius a nostra adipiscing amet ultrices quisque ac mi a.

+  [Dictumst a ultrices mi]() a dignissim ad fermentum eget a nam et a blandit scelerisque.
+Taciti lorem tempor quam vestibulum dis habitasse vestibulum diam vel est ut proin dis auctor.
+project04: >-
+  ## Project 4

+  A sem vel nec sodales mi vivamus senectus sed potenti a parturient nascetur tincidunt nisi pulvinar rhoncus a.
+Risus imperdiet taciti suspendisse facilisi a per metus cubilia varius a nostra adipiscing amet ultrices quisque ac mi a.

+  [Dictumst a ultrices mi]() a dignissim ad fermentum eget a nam et a blandit scelerisque.
+Taciti lorem tempor quam vestibulum dis habitasse vestibulum diam vel est ut proin dis auctor.
+project05: >-
+  Highlighting some of the bigger projects that we are doing, together with the gallery.
+Highlighting some of the bigger projects that we are doing, together with the gallery.
+Highlighting some of the bigger projects that we are doing, together with the gallery.
+Highlighting some of the bigger projects that we are doing, together with the gallery.
+Highlighting some of the bigger projects that we are doing, together with the gallery.
-section2: >-
+projectVideoExample: >-
   ## You can use videos, images and text.